-A pedicure can be a great way to relax and feel pampered, but it can be dangerous if you have diabetes.
+A pedicure can be a great way to relax and feel pampered, but it can be dangerous if you have diabetic feet.
 Even if your condition is under control, going to a nail salon or spa can put you at risk for infection.
-If you plan to get a pedicure, consult with an experienced podiatrist beforehand, so you can understand the risks.
+If you plan to get a pedicure, consult with an experienced podiatrist beforehand, so you can understand pedicure risks for diabetic patients.

 Dangers of Pedicures and Foot Spas for Diabetic Patients